Eddie Henderson

 A few hours before Henderson played a two-show set at Denver’s premier jazz venue, Dazzle, an exhibit called Time and Spaces: The Life of Eddie Henderson opened to the public at the CU Denver Experience Gallery in the Denver Performing Arts Complex.
 It features archival photos, one of Henderson’s trumpets, and memorabilia, including a pair of skates he wore as a professional figure skater.

-There was also a room to view a twenty-minute clip of the documentary .
+There was also a room to view a twenty-minute clip of the documentary.
 The film examines the 83-year-old musician’s life, including how he overcame racial barriers and broke into fields that underrepresented Black men.
 In the 1960s, he became a professional figure skater and a practicing medical doctor.
-The documentary by Michelle Carpenter will screen at film festivals nationwide and air on PBS in February.
+Michelle Carpenter's documentary will screen at film festivals nationwide and air on PBS in February.

-In this episode, we’ll hear from Andrew Palamara, the Gallery Coordinator for the exhibit Time and Spaces, Michelle Carpenter, documentarian for the film , but up first is Mark Rabideau, a tenured professor of music at Colorado University and a good friend to Eddie Henderson.
+In this episode, we’ll hear from Andrew Palamara, the Gallery Coordinator for the exhibit Time and Spaces, and Michelle Carpenter, the documentarian for the film, but up first is Mark Rabideau, a tenured professor of music at Colorado University and a good friend to Eddie Henderson.

 Previous